Skip to main content

 Madison Leibrock, Sophia Mikula, and Hilary Winocoor on race day.

-Drew Jameisen, whose son uses assistive technology for communication, sent a message over social media at 7 a.m. this morning:
+Drew Jemeison, whose son uses assistive technology for communication, shared a simple but powerful message over social media at 7 a.m. the following morning:

 It’s hard not to choke up reading that.
-It was always Bob Hall’s plan to attend the marathon and cheer on his inaugural charity team.
-But Bob passed away just eight days before race day; this was devastating news for those who loved him, the program, and his runners.
+Bob Hall had planned to be there, cheering on his inaugural charity team and placing medals around each runner’s neck as they crossed the finish line.
+But he passed away just eight days before race day.
+The loss was devastating for those who loved him, for this program, and for his runners.

 Still, the team churned those feelings into yet more determination to make Bob proud.